stoqs/stoqs/doc/instructions/PRODUCTION.md

 14. To configure uWSGI to start on system boot put the commands from step 11 into a script file named something like `start_uwsgi.sh` and put the full path of the file `in /etc/rc.d/rc.local`.
-To have it run in emperor mode replace the last line in the script with the last line from step 13.
+To have it run in emperor mode replace the last line in the script with:

+           /usr/local/bin/uwsgi --emperor /etc/uwsgi/vassals --uid www-data --gid www-data --daemonize /var/log/uwsgi/uwsgi-emperor.log --pidfile /var/run/uwsgi.pid

    As this script contains keys and database credentials take appropriate steps to protect it from prying eyes.

 15. To restart a production uWSGI server running in emperor mode simply `touch` the file that is linked in the `/etc/uwsgi/vassals/` directory, e.g.: